88th New York Infantry Regiment: Antietam

 not break the Confederate line at the Bloody Lane, but fired round after round of the deadly buck-and-ball into the Confederate troops until exhausting their ammunition.
 The 88th and the rest of the Irish Brigade suffered 60% casualties that day.

 Fredericksburg

 Again, the 88th New York and the Irish Brigade would storm a heavily fortified position, this time being the hills above Fredericksburg, VA, known as Marye's Heights.
 The brigade was led forward by Brig.
 Gen. Thomas Meagher and sent forth upon the Confederate works.
-The 88th and their fellow Irishmen were some of the men that made it closest to their objective of the Confederate works.
+The 88th and their fellow Irishmen were some of the men who made it closest to their objective of the Confederate works.
 The 88th and the brigade were sent reeling back down the hill under unspeakably devastating artillery and small-arms fire.
 The Battle of Fredericksburg was again a grim day for the 88th.
 They suffered dozens upon dozens of casualties.